Here’s what you’ll learn from Unilever’s strategy study:

 - Creating a better work-life balance and work environment

-One example of Unilever’s unique approach to set itself for success in the future and unlock its capacity to grow is its “YourFreelo” program in which internal resources of the company are offered holistic support through freelancers with different perspectives and handy skills.
+One example of Unilever’s unique approach to setting itself up for success in the future and unlocking its capacity to grow is its “YourFreelo” program in which internal resources of the company are offered holistic support through freelancers with different perspectives and handy skills.

 Iterative improvements thanks to trial & error